pablobuenaposada/HonDash/docs/HARDWARE.md

 ## Remarks

+* Install the Raspberry Pi in the most ventilated place you can, hot temperatures will slow down the processing speed or even things stop working.

+* Wi-Fi coverage is limited, if you notice any connection problem while configuring try to be closer to Raspberry Pi.

 * It should run with any screen resolution but cannot ensure that graphics would render 100% perfect.

 * You can connect the USB coming from the K-Pro to any USB port from the Raspberry, doesn't matter.